 All new explanations must undergo a process of critical scrutiny and peer review before gaining wider acceptance.

-focus of much research is influenced by the
+focus of much research is influenced by the concerns and

 That scientists’ views and ideas may be influenced by their own interests and commitments.

 That the personal status of scientists and their standing in the field is a factor which, wisely or not, is often used in the judgement of their views and ideas.